theRealAph/ScopeLocals/README.md

-**The syntax for employing an `ExtentLocal` enforces a well defined lifetime for data sharing, unlike the unbounded persistence provided by ThreadLocal.
+**The syntax for employing an `ExtentLocal` enforces a well defined lifetime for data sharing, unlike the unbounded persistence provided by `ThreadLocal`.
 The values of extent-local variables are only shared in the extent of `run()`, and never shared - accidentally or deliberately - outside that extent.**